Customer Loyalty - Meaning and its Important Concepts

 True, the customers who are targeted by a retention program demonstrate higher loyalty to a business.
 Therefore such customer retention programs should include regular communication with customers, and provide them opportunities to remain active and choosing to do business with the supplier.

 Customer satisfaction is the basic entry point for a good business to start with.
 A customer can be very satisfied with the deal and still not be loyal.
 On the other hand a customer may not express satisfaction but wants to remain loyal to the supplier due to some reasons which keeps him benefited from that supplier.
 For the same degree of satisfaction, the loyalty level may also be different for different suppliers.

 On the other hand, loyalty should not be considered as just an attitude.
-Customer loyalty should have a direct connection to a companys financial results.
-The supplier should be able to plan a clear and direct economic benefit of some kind, as the result of the strategies and tactics he employs to increase its customers loyalty.
+Customer loyalty should have a direct connection to a company’s financial results.
+The supplier should be able to plan a clear and direct economic benefit of some kind, as the result of the strategies and tactics he employs to increase its customers’ loyalty.

-Measuring customer loyalty and developing a retention strategy are of great importance to an organizations success.
+Measuring customer loyalty and developing a retention strategy are of great importance to an organization’s success.

-- Customers Response
+- Customer’s Response

 - Customer Acquisition